The Asset Tracing and Recovery Review: Liechtenstein

 v Fraud as a defence to enforcement of judgments granted abroad

-In the implementation of the Fourth European Money Laundering Directive,39 the government has enacted a law on the introduction of a register of beneficial owners of domestic entities, which has been further concretised by the corresponding Regulation earlier this year.
+In the implementation of the Fourth European Money Laundering Directive,40 the government has enacted a law on the introduction of a register of beneficial owners of domestic entities, which has been further concretised by the corresponding delegated Regulation (EU) 2019/758.41

 1 Thomas Nigg is a senior partner at Gasser Partner Attorneys at Law.